 July 17, 2018

-Assistant administrator of NOAA’s National Ocean Service in Washington, D.C., Dr. Callender, to take the helm at Washington Sea Grant in September
+Assistant administrator of NOAA’s National Ocean Service in Washington, D.C., Dr. Callender, takes the helm at Washington Sea Grant in September

-We are pleased to announce that Dr. W. Russell Callender has been named the director of Washington Sea Grant and will join the organization in September 2018.
-Callender emerged as the best person to lead Washington Sea Grant as a result of an advisory search committee’s deeply consultative process led by Amy Snover, director of the Climate Impacts Group and assistant dean of applied research within the University of Washington College of the Environment.
+Dr. W. Russell Callender has been named the director of Washington Sea Grant and joined the organization in September 2018.
+Callender emerged as the best person to lead Washington Sea Grant as a result of an advisory search committee’s deeply consultative process led by Amy Snover, director of the Climate Impacts Group within the University of Washington College of the Environment.

 “This is the job I have been preparing for my entire career,” Callender says.
 “I have always been impressed with Washington Sea Grant – its value to stakeholders, its ideals and the incredibly talented team.
 The opportunity to lead the program is tremendously exciting and I’m looking forward to working with the Sea Grant team to address Washington’s ocean and coastal challenges.”